-The Committee is accountable to the Clinical and Lay Commissioning Committee of Derby and Derbyshire CCG ("the CCG”) with representation from governing body members.
+The Committee is accountable to the Derby and Derbyshire Population Health and Strategic Commissioning Committee (PHSCC) of Derby and Derbyshire ICB with representation from ICB Board members.
 There is an expectation that recommendations made by CPAG will usually be implemented.
-The Committee has no delegated responsibility for resource allocation.
+The Committee has delegated responsibility for policy ratification.
 If resource allocation is required then the committee will refer the matter on to the Derby and Derbyshire Financial Recovery Group.

-The Committee will also have formal links to the East Midlands Affiliated Commissioning Committee (EMACC) and the Joint Area Prescribing Committee (JAPC).
-One member of CPAG represents Derbyshire at EMACC.
+The Committee will also have formal links to Regional decision making groups as well as the Joint Area Prescribing Committee (JAPC).
+One member of CPAG represents Derbyshire at Regional decision making groups.

 The committee meets monthly to update policies.
-When decisions / amendments are made, these will be ratified by the Clinical and Lay Commissioning Committee.
 Once policies are ratified these will be added to the website within 2 weeks of approval.

 NICE Interventional Procedures Guidance (IPGs) Business Case Template

 NICE Interventional Procedures Guidance (IPGs), Medical Technologies Guidance (MTGs), Diagnostics Guidance (DGs) and MedTech Innovation Briefing (MIBs) Business Case Template.
 For more details please click the link.